vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Change is the only constant in life." - Heraclitus
 - "The measure of intelligence is the ability to change." - Albert Einstein
 - "You must be the change you wish to see in the world." - Mahatma Gandhi

-Feel free to use these quotes to inspire, reflect, or motivate!